-Subsequent to March 31, 2020:
+Subsequent to June 30, 2020:

-- (a) On May 4, 2020, the Company announced positive engineering study results for the First Cobalt Refinery expansion.
-The feasibility study demonstrated that the Refinery could become a viable, globally competitive players in the North American and European electric vehicle (EV) supply chain. - (b) On July 10, 2020, the Company issued 1,114,643 DSUs, 1,050,000 RSUs, and 2,200,000 options to Directors and employees of the Company under it's 2019 Long-Term Incentive Plan.
+- On July 10, 2020, the Company issued 1,114,643 DSUs, 1,050,000 RSUs, and 2,200,000 options to Directors (a) and employees of the Company under it's 2019 Long-Term Incentive Plan.
 The options are exercisable at a price of \$0.14 per share for a period of five years.
-Compensation for senior management was significantly reduced in 2019 due to challenging market conditions and long-term incentive grants are a key retention and incentive tool for key employees.
+Compensation for senior management was significantly reduced in 2019 due to challenging market conditions and long-term incentive grants are a key retention and incentive tool for key employees. - (b) On August 6, 2020, the Company announced that it is undertaking a review of its silver assets in Ontario, Canada with a view towards value creation for shareholders.
+Given the greatly improved silver market and inquiries received about its silver assets, management is reviewing all opportunities to create value from these non-core portfolio holdings including potential spin outs, divestitures, or joint ventures.

-- (c) On August 6, 2020, the Company announced that it is undertaking a review of its silver assets in Ontario, Canada with a view towards value creation for shareholders.
-Given the greatly improved silver market and inquiries received about its silver assets, management is reviewing all opportunities to create value from these non-core portfolio holdings including potential spin outs, divestitures, or joint ventures. - (d) On August 26, 2020, the Company issued 250,000 RSUs and 500,000 options under its 2019 Long-Term Incentive Plan in connection with the appointment of a new Vice President, Project Development.
-The options are exercisable at a price of \$0.145 per share for a period of five years and vest over a two-year period. - (e) On August 28, 2020, the Company completed a non-brokered private placement for total proceeds of \$2.5 million.
+- (c) On August 26, 2020, the Company issued 250,000 RSUs and 500,000 options under its 2019 Long-Term Incentive Plan in connection with the appointment of a new Vice President, Project Development.
+The options are exercisable at a price of \$0.145 per share for a period of five years and vest over a two-year period. - (d) On August 28, 2020, the Company completed a non-brokered private placement for total proceeds of \$2.5 million.
 The offering consists of (i) an aggregate of 8,225,000 units of the Company ("Flow-Through Units") at a price of \$0.16 per Flow-Through Unit for gross proceeds of approximately \$1.3 million (the "FT Offering") and (ii) an aggregate of 8,528,643 units (the "Units") of the Company at a price of \$0.14 per Unit for gross proceeds of approximately \$1.2 million.
 Each Flow-Through Unit consists of one common share of the Company qualifying as a 'flow-through share' (a "Flow-Through Share") and one-half of one common share purchase warrant (each whole common share purchase warrant a "Warrant").
 Each Unit consists of one common share of the Company (a "Common Share") and one Warrant.
 Each full Warrant will entitle the holder thereof to purchase one Common Share of the Company at a price of \$0.21 per Common Share, for a period of 24 months following the Closing Date.
 All proceeds from the sale of the Flow-Through Units will be used to incur eligible Canadian Exploration Expenses as defined in the Income Tax Act (Canada) related to the Company's projects in Ontario, Canada.
-A further 852,750 warrants were issued as finders' fees associated with the private placement. - (f) On September 24, 2020, the Company announced an update to its engineering study, which estimated a 13% reduction in operating costs. - (g) On November 10, 2020, the Company announced an extension in the maturity date on the US\$5 million loan with Glencore by one year to August 2022 to better align with expected refinery commissioning timelines.
+A further 852,750 warrants were issued as finders' fees associated with the private placement. - (e) On September 24, 2020, the Company announced an update to its engineering study, which estimated a 13% reduction in operating costs. - (f) On November 10, 2020, the Company announced an extension in the maturity date on the US\$5 million loan with Glencore by one year to August 2022 to better align with expected refinery commissioning timelines.